Karma: In Buddhism

 Karma and karmaphala are fundamental concepts in Buddhism, which explain how our intentional actions keep us tied to rebirth in samsara, whereas the Buddhist path, as exemplified in the Noble Eightfold Path, shows us the way out of samsara.

 The cycle of rebirth is determined by karma, literally 'action'.
 Karmaphala (wherein phala means 'fruit, result') refers to the 'effect' or 'result' of karma.
 The similar term karmavipaka (wherein vipāka means 'ripening') refers to the 'maturation, ripening' of karma.

 In the Buddhist tradition, karma refers to actions driven by intention (cetanā), a deed done deliberately through body, speech or mind, which leads to future consequences.
 The Nibbedhika Sutta, Anguttara Nikaya 6.63:

 How these intentional actions lead to rebirth, and how the idea of rebirth is to be reconciled with the doctrines of impermanence and no-self, is a matter of philosophical inquiry in the Buddhist traditions, for which several solutions have been proposed.
-In early Buddhism no explicit theory of rebirth and karma is worked out, and "the karma doctrine may have been incidental to early Buddhist soteriology."
+In early Buddhism, no explicit theory of rebirth and karma is worked out, and "the karma doctrine may have been incidental to early Buddhist soteriology."
 In early Buddhism, rebirth is ascribed to craving or ignorance.

-The Buddha's teaching of karma is not strictly deterministic, but incorporated circumstantial factors, unlike that of the Jains.
+Unlike that of Jains, Buddha's teaching of karma is not strictly deterministic, but incorporated circumstantial factors such as other Niyamas.
 It is not a rigid and mechanical process, but a flexible, fluid and dynamic process.
 There is no set linear relationship between a particular action and its results.
 The karmic effect of a deed is not determined solely by the deed itself, but also by the nature of the person who commits the deed, and by the circumstances in which it is committed.
 Karmaphala is not a "judgement" enforced by a God, Deity or other supernatural being that controls the affairs of the Cosmos.
 Rather, karmaphala is the outcome of a natural process of cause and effect.

 Within Buddhism, the real importance of the doctrine of karma and its fruits lies in the recognition of the urgency to put a stop to the whole process.
-The Acintita Sutta warns that "the results of kamma" is one of the four incomprehensible subjects (or acinteyya), subjects that are beyond all conceptualization and cannot be understood with logical thought or reason.
+The Acintita Sutta warns that "the results of karma" is one of the four incomprehensible subjects (or acinteyya), subjects that are beyond all conceptualization, and cannot be understood with logical thought or reason.

 Nichiren Buddhism teaches that transformation and change through faith and practice changes adverse karma—negative causes made in the past that result in negative results in the present and future—to positive causes for benefits in the future.